aptos-foundation/AIPs/aips/aip-63.md

 - Trigger the migration inside `Withdraw<CoinType>` and `Deposit<CoinType>` function of any `CoinType` to help the migration of other coin types implicitly when users interacts with those assets.

 ### Phase 4
-When most users have their assets all in FA, We need new AIP to disble the coin creation and facilite the whole ecosystem to build on top of fungible asset module API and deprecated coin module.
+When most users have their assets all in FA, we need a new AIP proposing disabling new coin creation and facilitate the whole ecosystem to build on top of fungible asset module API and deprecated coin module.

 ## Timeline